clane9/elbow/README.md

 pip install elbow
 ```

-The current development version can be installed with.
+The current development version can be installed with

 ```
 pip install git+https://github.com/cmi-dair/elbow.git